Sprayxe/valorant.js/docs/GetStarted.md

 </br>

 ### Step 3 - Logging in:
 Now we get onto the fun and most important stuff, the login part.
-Since you required the library, you can make use of it's Client constructor.\
+Since you required the library, you can make use of it's [Client Constructor](https://valorant-js.stoplight.io/docs/valorant-js/docs/client/Constructor.md).\
 What it does: It basically creates a "session" from which you can get data about the account and perform actions.\
 Lets create a session, add the following to your code:
 ```js